Informationen rund um die HEIMAT-Trilogie von Edgar Reitz

 On Sept.
 13th, 2022, with the title Filmzeit, Lebenszeit.
 Erinnerungen Edgar Reitz’s memoirs have been published.
 The book is avaiable as a printed hardcover edition under ISBN 978-3-7371-0159-2 (30 €) and as an e-book (ISBN 978-3-644-01417-6, 24.99 €) by Rowohlt Verlag Berlin.

 The very personal, touching words in which Edgar Reitz introduces the early morning impulse that made him start writing his autobiography open up an intimate space for the reader.
-It becomes palpable that this is not about omitting, glossing over or transfiguring – especially since Edgar Reitz is no stranger to anything than self-promotion.((In 800 mal einsam he says: “There are artists who are great self-promoters.
-I’m not one of them.
-For me, the work always comes first.” )) Quite the opposite: for him, narration is now a “remedy against fear.
-For “in narration we bring our memories to safety. “((p.
-20 ))
+It becomes palpable that this is not about omitting, glossing over or transfiguring – especially since Edgar Reitz is no stranger to anything than self-promotion.1 Quite the opposite: for him, narration is now a „remedy against fear.
+For „in narration we bring our memories to safety. „2

 The important film themes, these are not the themes one searches for, nor are they the themes that one sucks out of one’s fingers, it is the life that one lives oneself.